minamorl/xhip/README.md

 ## Limitation
-Any operation must returns JSON object which can be combined with other operations.
+- Any operation must returns JSON object which can be combined with other operations.
+- Not as usual importation, we have to use `Xhip.load` for support isomorphism inside app.